hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 In Tableau, what is the purpose of a "calculated field"?

-**Options:**

-A. To filter data based on specific criteria
+To filter data based on specific criteria

-B. To perform mathematical operations on existing data fields
+To perform mathematical operations on existing data fields

-C. To create hierarchies within the data structure
+To create hierarchies within the data structure

-D. To visualize geographical data on maps
+To visualize geographical data on maps

-**Correct Answer: B** - To perform mathematical operations on existing data fields.
+**Correct Answer:** **To perform mathematical operations on existing data fields**

 ---

 ## Question No. 25

-What is a frequently used technique in data visualization that involves adding a little purposeful noise to the image to avoid overlapping and to preserve the integrity of what is communicated known as?
+What is a frequently used technique in data visualization that involves adding a little purposeful noise to the image to avoid overlapping and to preserve the integrity of what is communicated known as

-**Options:**

-A. Blending
+Blending

-B. Joining
+Joining

-C. Jittering
+Jittering

-D. Filtering
+Filtering

-**Correct Answer: C** - Jittering adds small random noise to data points to avoid overlapping in visualizations.
+**Correct Answer:** **Jittering**

 ---